Sergio Pérez

 Pérez has achieved race wins, pole positions, fastest laps and podiums in Formula One.
 He holds the Formula One records for the most starts before a race win (190) and the most races before a pole position (219).
+Pérez is contracted to remain at Cadillac until at least the end of the 2027 season.

 Early and personal life

 Sergio Michel Pérez Mendoza was born on 26 January 1990 in Guadalajara, Jalisco.
 Pérez is the youngest child of Antonio Pérez Garibay and Marilú Mendoza de Pérez; he also has an older sister Paola and an older brother Antonio, a retired stock car racing driver who competed in the NASCAR Mexico Series.
-Pérez is married to Carola Martínez Galindo, and they have four children.
+Pérez is married to Carola Martínez Galindo, and they have four children: two sons and two daughters.
 Pérez is Catholic.

 Both Pérez brothers are association football fans, stating that they thought about leaving car racing to play professionally.
 The brothers are friends of Mexican footballer Javier Hernández.
 In an interview in 2012 for the official Formula One website, Pérez revealed that if he had not been a driver he would have liked to have been a lawyer.